LIMEADE: From AI Explanations to Advice Taking: : Advice Taking for Opaque Models

 \section{\sys: Advice Taking for Opaque Models}

+In this section, we provide a formal overview of the \sys\ framework and detail how it can be applied to opaque machine learning models to enable advice taking.
 With \sys, we assume that the human would like to give advice to an opaque machine learning model.
 By {\em opaque}, we mean that the model architecture may be completely unknown, or (if known), it may have too many parameters and nonlinearities for a human to understand.
-However, we assume that the model's inputs and outputs are available and that the model can be retrained on new examples.
-We work in a semi-supervised learning setting, in which the goal is to learn a hypothesis that maps an $s$-dimensional real-valued input vector to a Boolean (for classification) or a real-valued output score in $[-1,1]$ (\eg, for recommendation).
-We are given a set $\mathcal{X}_L$ of labeled training examples $(x, y, w)$, where $x \in \mathbb{R}^s$, $y$ is the value to be learned, and $w$ is the weight assigned to the example when training.
-Additionally, we optionally have a large, dense pool $\mathcal{X}_U$ of unlabeled examples $(x)$.
+However, we assume that the model's inputs and outputs are available and that the model can be retrained on new instances.
+We work in a semi-supervised learning setting, in which the goal is to learn a hypothesis that maps an $s$-dimensional real-valued input vector to a label (for classification) or a real-valued output score in $[-1,1]$ (\eg, for recommendation).
+We are given a set $\mathcal{X}_L$ of labeled training instances $(x, y, w)$, where $x \in \mathbb{R}^s$, $y$ is the value to be learned, and $w$ is the weight assigned to the instance when training.
+Additionally, we optionally have a large, dense pool $\mathcal{X}_U$ of unlabeled instances $(x)$.
 Our explainable machine learning problem setting closely follows that of previous work in explainable ML \cite{Ribeiro_LIME_2016,lundberg_2017}.
 We assume that each instance $x$ can be represented as a binary-valued vector $x'$ that lies in an {\em interpretable} space.
-For example, in the text domain, the dimensions of $x$ might contain embeddings produced by a transformer, whereas the dimensions of $x'$ would correspond to interpretable features such as TF-IDF values for n-grams.
-In the image domain, the dimensions of $x$ would be pixels, while the dimensions of $x'$ might be superpixels~\cite{Ribeiro_LIME_2016} or fine-grained features~\cite{Akata2015EvaluationOO,Koh2020ConceptBM}.
+For example, in the text domain, the dimensions of $x$ might contain embeddings produced by a transformer, whereas the dimensions of $x'$ would correspond to interpretable features such as term frequency-inverse document frequency (TF-IDF) values for n-grams.\footnote{Term frequency-inverse document frequency, or TF-IDF, is a method of text featurization.
+Each document is featurized according to a fixed set of $n$-grams, where the feature value for the $n$-gram is given by the $n$-gram's frequency in the specific document in question, times a weight that puts more emphasis on terms that are less common across the corpus \cite{jones}.} In the image domain, the dimensions of $x$ would be pixels, while the dimensions of $x'$ might be superpixels~\cite{Ribeiro_LIME_2016} or fine-grained features~\cite{Akata2015EvaluationOO,Koh2020ConceptBM}.

 Given an instance $x$ to explain, our approach uses an {\em explanatory model} $g$ in the interpretable space that locally approximates the opaque classifier $f$, i.e., $g(h'(z)) \approx f(z)$ for $z'$ nearby $x'$.
 The model $g$ can be any interpretable model, such as a decision tree or linear model, produced using LIME or a comparable method.
 We refer to the method that produces $g$ as {\sc Explain}$(f, x, h')$.